-Ursuline College also requires that all incoming students and employees successfully complete an online training course/program on the awareness and prevention of sexual harassment, sexual assault, stalking, and domestic and dating violence.
+Ursuline College requires that all incoming students and employees successfully complete an online training course/program on the awareness and prevention of sexual harassment, sexual assault, stalking, and domestic and dating violence.
 The on-line training course/program is currently provided through an outside vendor (Vector Solutions) and addresses the following:

-- Definitions of consent, sexual harassment, sexual assault, domestic violence, dating violence, and stalking, under the College's policies and applicable laws; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person; and - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.
+- Definitions of consent, sexual harassment, sexual assault, domestic violence, dating violence, and stalking, under the College's policies and applicable laws. - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person. - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks, among other topics.

 All students and employees are provided with refresher training and programming, throughout the year on the awareness and prevention of sexual assault, stalking, and domestic and dating violence.
-In 2017, the College received a grant from the Ohio Department of Higher Education (ODHE) to conduct a Title IX awareness campaign titled, "Know Your Rights: It's About IX", throughout the 2017-2018 school year.
-The campaign utilized various types of media (e.g., Face Book, Instagram, print media, etc.) to educate the community about the College's Title IX policies and offers training and professional development about harassment, dating violence, consent, reporting responsibilities, and other related topics.
-This campaign has continued throughout the 2019-2020, 2020-2021, and 2021-2022 academic years.
+The campaign utilized various types of media (e.g., Facebook, Instagram, print media, etc.) to educate the community about the College's Title IX policies and offers training and professional development about harassment, dating violence, consent, reporting responsibilities, and other related topics.
+This campaign has continued throughout the 2021-2022, 2022-2023 and 2023-2024 academic years.
+The theme of Know Your Rights, It's About IX is intended to make members of the College community aware of their rights to be free from sexual harassment.
+Branded swag is distributed at the College's Orientation, and other activities along with informational flyers titled "Know Your Rights/Know Your Resources" and "Title IX in a Nutshell".